veracity/veracity-documentation/sections/vap/admin-tab/background-jobs.md

 To see the details of a job, in the row with the job, select the details icon.

 To remove a background job, in the row with the job, select the remove icon.
+Note that only System Admins can remove background jobs.